Road safety is everyone’s business and a priority for the SAAQ. Road safety starts with obeying the Highway Safety Code and adopting safe behaviours.

 In road work zones, you must obey the orange signs and slow down in order to comply with the posted speed limit.
 Doing so is essential in order to...

-Driving at night increases the risk of being involved in an accident.
-With the combination of reduced visibility, glare and fatigue, it is best to...
+Driving at night has its own particular risks.
+With the combination of reduced visibility, risk of glare and fatigue, it is best to change our habits...

 Find a service outlet